 The Community Policing Unit also ensures that quality of life here in New Windsor remains very high.
 Unit members are trained to pay particular attention to small details out in the town that may go unnoticed to the untrained eye.
 Things like graffiti, unwanted loitering, noise complaints and suspicious activity receive special attention to ensure they do not develop into bigger issues.
 New Windsor has some of the most beautiful parks in the county and it is not unusual to see a Community Policing Unit officer patrolling the park in a police car or even walking through the park talking to the public.

 If you have any questions or would like to know more about any of the programs we offer, please call Sgt.
-Christopher Sylvester at (845)563-4660 or send him an email Also, be sure to stop by and talk to the Community Policing Unit at the New Windsor Police Department tent at Kristi Babcock Park on Community Day this year.
+Hannah Lake at (845) 563-4637 or send her an email.
+Also, be sure to stop by and talk to the Community Policing Unit at the New Windsor Police Department tent at Kristi Babcock Park on Community Day this year.